-The goal of the project is to establish monarch habitat on 3,311 acres of privately owned land in Iowa by enhancing existing programs within the Iowa Department of Agriculture and Land Stewardship – Division of Soil Conservation and Water Quality.
+The goal of the project was to establish monarch habitat on 3,311 acres of privately owned land in Iowa (and we were able to exceed this and plant 5,242 acres!) by enhancing existing programs within the Iowa Department of Agriculture and Land Stewardship – Division of Soil Conservation and Water Quality.
 By working through existing programs, including the Buffer Initiative Program, Conservation Reserve Enhancement Program, Abandoned Mine Land Program, and Urban Conservation Program, landowners can receive cost-share to establish monarch habitat on their property.

 Email us at email@example.com